sircharlo/meeting-media-manager/README.md

 ![Upload screen of app](https://github.com/sircharlo/jw-meeting-media-fetcher/blob/master/screenshots/03-upload.png?raw=true)

-Usage of these congregation-level syncing features is entirely optional, and requires a connection to an SFTP server.
-All users from a congregation that wish to be synchronized should connect to the same SFTP server and directory using the **Settings > SFTP server** screen.
+Usage of these congregation-level syncing features is entirely optional, and requires a connection to a WebDAV server.
+All users from a congregation that wish to be synchronized should connect to the same WebDAV server and directory using the **Settings > WebDAV server** screen.

 ![Upload settings screen of app](https://github.com/sircharlo/jw-meeting-media-fetcher/blob/master/screenshots/04-upload-settings.png?raw=true)